easy-tool-php/framework/README.md

-# framework
+# Easy tool framework

-A simple PHP framework
+This is a simple PHP framework built with composer.